 Science Show for Kids

 Laugh and learn as students help Dr. Brain with experiments and demonstrations.
-Doctor Brain performs an engaging science show that appeals to both Primary and Secondary schools.
+Doctor Brain performs an engaging school workshop and science show that appeals to both Primary and Secondary schools.
 Fun-Believable Science is a show with a “wow” factor that will have your students buzzing.
 See Dr. Brain defy gravity, conduct an experiment on the entire audience, and involve students and teachers in demonstrations that are both fun and informative.
 A hilarious 1 hour show that combines science and entertainment.

 Hit of the Cork Science Festival in 2018, 2019, 2020, as well as shows at the “One Good Idea” awards at Dublin Castle, 2019.

-This show is facilitated by Jeff Keough who has over 25 years experience as an entertainer.
+This school workshop and show is facilitated by Jeff Keough who has over 25 years experience as an entertainer.
 Jeff has performed at the White House, Leinster House, toured America and Canada, and performed at his daughters Senior Infant Class.
 Jeff has a background as a juggler and magician having written and performed his stage shows “Jackula” and “Captain Splash”.
 Jeff has applied this experience as an entertainer to create the same fun atmosphere and energy for his new show “Dr. Brain’s Fun-Believable Science”.

 The set up for the show requires a table.
 One can be brought if none are available.
 There are no space requirements.